 While working on my portfolio, I rarely had the opportunity to present and consult the results of my work with experienced people.

-Asking for a review at the early stage of the project allows me to fail fast or ensure that I approach a particular problem in the right direction.
+Asking for a review at an early stage of the project allows me to fail fast and ensure that my approach towards a particular problem is right.

 My first task was to design several application screens for the medical industry.
-After two hours, I presented my work results, i.e., full screens, copies, buttons, and graphics.
-Some of my ideas were good, but there were also many things to improve.
-Because I only presented the final effect, we had to go through the whole process to discuss the individual elements.
+After two hours, I presented my final work results, i.e., full screens, copies, buttons, and graphics.
+Some of my ideas were good, but there were many things I needed to improve, too.
+But since I presented the final effect, we had to go through the whole process to discuss the individual elements.

 Step 4: Feedback is the best tool to help you grow